nhsconnect/FHIR-CDS/pages/explore/api_post_evaluate.md

       <td><code class="highlighter-rouge">0..1</code></td>
      <td>CodeableConcept</td>
     <td>The task the system user is performing, e.g. laboratory results review, medication list review, etc. This information can be used to tailor decision support outputs, such as recommended information resources.</td>
-	<td>This SHOULD be provided by the EMS, as it may be used to tailor decision support outputs.</td>
+	<td>This SHOULD be provided by the EMS, as it may be used to tailor decision support outputs.
+It SHOULD use values from the <a href="https://fhir.nhs.uk/STU3/ValueSet/UEC-TaskContext-1">UEC Task Context</a> custom ValueSet.</td>
   </tr>
 <tr>
     <td><code class="highlighter-rouge">receivingOrganization</code></td>